-We are all a big yes to #1 and #4. #2 and #3 can be another story.
-We mistakenly think of Resurrection as #1 and #4 and of the Cross as #2 and #3.
-The Cross is the whole thing.
-The Cross is the movement of death and resurrection.
+We are all a big yes to numbers 1 and 4.
+Numbers 2 and 3 can be another story.
+We mistakenly think of resurrection as numbers 1 and 4 and of the cross as numbers 2 and 3.
+The cross is the whole thing.
+The cross is the movement of death and resurrection.
 We do not get one without the other.
-There is no knowing Jesus apart from the Cross, which means there is no knowing Jesus apart from the grand movement of death and resurrection.
+There is no knowing Jesus apart from the cross, which means there is no knowing Jesus apart from the grand movement of death and resurrection.
 What does resurrection even mean apart from death?

-Let me repeat, there is no knowing the power of his resurrection without sharing in the fellowship of his suffering, and becoming like him in his death.
-This is the royal way of the holy Cross to borrow A’kempis phrase.
+Let me repeat, there is no knowing the power of his resurrection without sharing in the fellowship of his suffering and becoming like him in his death.
+To borrow Thomas à Kempis’s phrase, this is the “royal way of the holy cross.”

-Abba Father, we thank you for your son, Jesus, who is himself the perfect embodiment of the Love of God.
-I want to know this love, which is to say I want to know him.
-Lead me in this way of the Cross, this path of death and resurrection, all the days of my life.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who is himself the perfect embodiment of the love of God.
+We want to know this love, which is to say we want to know him.
+Lead us in this way of the cross, this path of death and resurrection, all the days of our lives.
+We pray in Jesus’ name, amen.

 - How are you growing in your understanding of sharing in the fellowship of his sufferings?
 What does this mean to you?

 - “I want to know Christ.”
 On a scale of 1 to 10 (with 10 being the highest value), where do you scale yourself?